The downloaded online installation package contains the compressed installation files.

 <version>indicates the product release version and the current build number (for example,

-Unpack the installation packages to a suitable place.
-The standard place is
+Unpack the installation packages to a suitable location.
+The standard location is

 /var/spool/pkgin Solaris environment.
-In the command examples below, we use the x86-64 version:
+In the command examples below, we use the x86-64 version for Solaris 10:

 $ uncompress ssh-tectia-common-<version>-solaris-10-x86_64.pkg.Z $ uncompress ssh-tectia-server-<version>-solaris-10-x86_64.pkg.Z

 Install the packages with the

 # pkgadd -d ssh-tectia-common-<version>-solaris-10-x86_64.pkg all # pkgadd -d ssh-tectia-server-<version>-solaris-10-x86_64.pkg all

 The server host key is generated during the installation.
 The key generation may take several minutes on slow machines.

 /etc/ssh2/licensesdirectory.
 (This is not necessary in "third-digit" maintenance updates.)
 See Licensing.